dyingc/insecure_deserialization/README.md

 ## 5. Mitigation
 [OWASP 2017 Reference](https://owasp.org/www-project-top-ten/2017/A8_2017-Insecure_Deserialization)

-The only safe architectural pattern is not to accept serialized objects from untrusted sources or to use serialization mediums that only permit primitive data types.
+The only safe architectural pattern is **`not`** to accept serialized objects from **`untrusted`** sources or to use serialization mediums that only permit primitive data types.
 If that is not possible, consider one of more of the following:
-* Implementing integrity checks such as digital signatures on any serialized objects to prevent hostile object creation or data tampering.
+* Implementing **integrity checks** such as digital signatures on any serialized objects to prevent hostile object creation or data tampering.
-* Enforcing strict type constraints during deserialization before object creation as the code typically expects a definable set of classes.
+* Enforcing **strict type constraints** during deserialization before object creation as the code typically expects a definable set of classes.
 Bypasses to this technique have been demonstrated, so reliance solely on this is not advisable.
-* Isolating and running code that deserializes in low privilege environments when possible.
+* **Isolating** and running code that deserializes in low privilege environments when possible.
-* Log deserialization exceptions and failures, such as where the incoming type is not the expected type, or the deserialization throws exceptions.
+* **Log** deserialization exceptions and failures, such as where the incoming type is not the expected type, or the deserialization throws exceptions.
-* Restricting or monitoring incoming and outgoing network connectivity from containers or servers that deserialize.
+* Restricting or monitoring incoming and outgoing **network connectivity** from containers or servers that deserialize.
-* Monitoring deserialization, alerting if a user deserializes constantly.
+* Monitoring deserialization, alerting if a user **deserializes constantly**.